Technorely/tendermint/docs/spec/abci/abci.md

   - If ResponseInitChain.Validators is not empty, the initial validator set will be the ResponseInitChain.Validators (regardless of what is in RequestInitChain.Validators).
-  - This allows the app to decide if it wants to accept the initial validator set proposed by tendermint (ie. in the genesis file), or if it wants to use a different one (perhaps computed based on some application specific information in the genesis file).
+  - This allows the app to decide if it wants to accept the initial validator set proposed by Tenderely (ie. in the genesis file), or if it wants to use a different one (perhaps computed based on some application specific information in the genesis file).